Guanacaste Travel Guide

 Playas del Coco is the perfect spot to relax on the beach during the daytime and then enjoy a night out on the town.
 Here you can find many types of cuisine and seafood that is caught right there at Coco Beach earlier in the day.
-In fact, some area fisherman will even allow you to go on a fishing tour with them and you can then take the fish you catch to selected restaurants where they will cook your fish for your dinner.
-After dinner, you can enjoy a local beer or tropical cocktail while dancing the night away in one of the many bars and restaurants that are located within an easy walking distance from one another.
+Some area fisherman will even allow you to go on a fishing tour with them!
+Then, you can then take the fish you catch to selected restaurants where they will cook your fish for your dinner.
+After dinner, you can enjoy a local beer or tropical cocktail.
+Afterwards, dance the night away in one of the many bars and restaurants that are located within an easy walking distance from one another.

 Playas del Coco is also located in close proximity to several other beaches, such as Playa Hermosa and Playa Ocotal.
 If you visit Playa Ocotal at the right time, you can see both white and black sand scattered in almost a striped pattern throughout the beach.
 The black “sand” is actually an iron runoff from area volcanoes which gives the beach a “zebra” look.
 Here stunning blue waters are dotted with sailboats, making this beach excellent place for photographs.